Client users must have accounts in Active Directory.

 Horizon Client User Accounts

 Configure user accounts in Active Directory for the users who have access to remote desktops and applications.
 The user accounts must be members of the Remote Desktop Users group if you plan to use the RDP protocol.

 End users should not normally be View administrators.
 If a View administrator needs to verify the user experience, create and entitle a separate test account.
 On the desktop, View end users should not be members of privileged groups such as Administrators because they will then be able to modify locked down configuration files and the Windows Registry.

 No service user accounts are created on any type of client by the Horizon Client application.
 For the services created by Horizon Client for Windows, the log-on ID is Local System.

-No service user accounts are created by View Agent or Horizon Agent on Windows desktops.
+No service user accounts are created by View Agent on Windows desktops.
 On Linux desktops a system account, vmwblast, is created.
 On Linux desktops, the StandaloneAgent daemon runs with root privileges and the VmwareBlastServer daemon runs with vmwblast privileges.